 One of the most important tasks you have as a pool owner is winterizing your pool in the fall.
 Doing so properly will prevent damage during the winter and make it easier to open your pool when spring arrives.
 There are two primary elements to caring for your pool after the snow starts flying.
-The first is the actual winterization process (see the steps at the end of this post).
+The first is the actual winterization process.
 The second is maintenance related to your pool cover.

 Follow these steps to maximize the effectiveness and the lifespan of your winter pool cover: